 Before you read on…

 This may not seem obvious to you if you have found yourself on the Harvey Mudd College alternate list, but it’s true.
 We only place students on the alternate list who we know will thrive at Harvey Mudd, and you are one of them.
 If you are on the alternate list, we hope that in some scenario we will be able to offer you admission.
 It’s that simple.
 One of the best moments we have each year (well, most years) is when we are able to reach out to students on our alternate list and offer them space in our incoming class.
 We hope that we will have that opportunity this year, and in fact, we have planned for it if our historical response patterns remain consistent.

 You have been waiting for months now for our response, and we know that we are now asking you to wait some more.
-We are also aware that you received this decision placing you in limbo during what is already an uncertain time in our world.
-It is uncertain for us as well, and for that reason, we have a larger alternate list than we normally have in order to ensure that we will be able to start next fall with 240 first-year students.
 Please know that we will move as quickly and efficiently as we can once we have a sense of how many spaces we may have available, usually around the second week of May.

 As the advice below says, by the stated deadline you should plan on making a decision to enroll at another institution to make sure you have a place for next fall.
 We would also recommend you read this perfectly stated piece about the alternate list that was written in 2019 (there are newer posts, but this one remains our favorite) by our friends at Georgia Tech.
 While we all wait, we are here to answer any questions you may have that are not answered below.
 Thank you for the time and energy you have already invested in Harvey Mudd.
 We’re still impressed.